-16. To develop its independent, external, expert advice to the PCB and the Executive Director, the Committee reviews a broad range of information, and also engages with the Executive Director, Secretariat officials, the WHO Office of Internal Oversight Services (WHO/IOS) and the External Auditor (Supreme Audit Institution of India), mainly on the basis of discussions, reports, presentations and information with which it is provided.
-It further deliberates on relevant matters internally to reach its assessments and conclusions
+- 16. To develop its independent, external, expert advice to the PCB and the Executive Director, the Committee reviews a broad range of information and it engages with the Executive Director, Secretariat officials, the WHO Office of Internal Oversight Services (WHO/IOS) and the External Auditor (Supreme Audit Institution of India), mainly on the basis of discussions, reports, presentations and information provided to it.
+The Committee further deliberates on relevant matters internally to reach its assessments and conclusions. - 17.
+Since the submission of its previous report to the PCB in June 2024, the Committee examined the following areas (a non-exhaustive list): - Review of UNAIDS's operating model and organizational restructuring; - Financial reporting, statement of internal controls and resource mobilization; - Performance reporting, including the performance monitoring report under the UNAIDS Unified Budget, Results and Accountability Framework (UBRAF);

-- 17. Since the submission of its previous report to the PCB in June 2024, the Committee examined the following areas (non-exhaustive list): - Review of UNAIDS' operating model and organizational restructuring: - Financial reporting, statement of internal controls and resource mobilization; - Performance reporting, including the performance monitoring report under the UNAIDS Unified Budget, Results and Accountability Framework (UBRAF); - Enterprise risk management; - Internal Audit; - External Audit; - Investigations; - Ethics function: - Status of implementation of internal and external oversight recommendations; - Information security and implementation of the planned new enterprise resource planning system (ERP/BMS). - 18.
-The Committee also received an update on human resources management issues and had the opportunity to interact with the Director of the Regional Support Team for eastern and southern Africa, and to engage for the first time with the new Director of the Evaluation Office. - 19.
-For each of the areas addressed in the Committee's terms of reference, members of the Committee were appointed as focal points, drawing from their respective expertise.
-Meeting agendas were agreed at least one month in advance of meeting dates, and focal points worked with designated Secretariat Management and staff (and with WHO/IOS) in preparation of materials and presentations for each agenda item to maximize the effectiveness of Committee meetings.
-To minimize the burden on these parties, the Committee aimed, wherever possible, to request information that either already exists or should exist. - 20.
+- Enterprise risk management; - Internal Audit; - External Audit; - Investigations; - Ethics function; - Status of implementation of internal and external oversight recommendations; - Information security and implementation of the planned new enterprise resource planning system (ERP/BMS). - 18.
+The Committee also received an update on human resources management issues and had opportunities to interact with the Director of the Regional Support Team for eastern and southern Africa and, for the first time, with the new Director of the Evaluation Office. - 19.
+For each of the areas addressed in the Committee's terms of reference, members of the Committee were appointed as focal points, based on their respective areas of expertise.
+Meeting agendas were agreed at least one month in advance of meeting dates and focal points worked with designated Secretariat management and staff (and with WHO/IOS) in preparation of materials and presentations for each agenda item to maximize the effectiveness of Committee meetings.
+To minimize the burden on these parties, the Committee aimed, wherever possible, to request information that either already existed or should have existed. - 20.
 On behalf of the Committee, a member of the IEOAC participated in the annual meeting of chairs of audit committees of the United Nations (UN) System, held in Bern, Switzerland, in December 2024.